 Exclusive Agency Agreements: what Agents don't want you to know

-Submitted almost 7 years ago by Alan Barry
+Submitted over 7 years ago by Alan Barry

 There seems to be some confusion about exclusive agency agreement because people are believing what Agents are telling them